Bizkochito/ImmoEliza/README.md

       "terrace": OPTIONAL false, true
       "terrace_area": OPTIONAL int,
       "facades_number": OPTIONAL int,
-      "building_state": OPTIONAL "NEW", "GOOD", "TO RENOVATE", "JUST RENOVATED","TO REBUILD"
+      "building_state": OPTIONAL "NEW", "GOOD", "TO RENOVATE", "JUST RENOVATED","TO REBUILD"}
-     }

     The API gives an output such as:
     {"prediction" : prediction}